pinterest tag

 Photo by Royce Silhis at Privato Vineyard & Winery

-For a taste of local culture, visit the Kamloops Art Gallery or explore the historic downtown area with its charming shops and restaurants.
+If you want to get a taste of local culture, visit the Kamloops Art Gallery or explore the historic downtown area with its charming shops and restaurants.
 Wine lovers will appreciate the nearby wineries in the Thompson Valley, offering tastings and tours with stunning vineyard views.
 There are also multiple exceptional breweries and cideries for the crafties amongst you.

 For those craving a respite from the road and a pit stop for food, Kamloops has some great dining options like Hello Toast, Red Beard Cafe, and The Noble Pig for some delicious grub.